Insurance Explained: 12 Kinds of Policies — and Which Are Worth It for You

 We recommend the online insurance company Lemonade, where homeowners insurance starts at $25 a month.
 Instead of profiting extra when it doesn’t have to pay out claims, the company keeps a set 20% of your premium for itself, and 80% goes into a pool for paying claims and charity.

-Lemonade offers homeowners insurance in New York, California, Illinois New Jersey, Nevada, Texas, Ohio, Pennsylvania, Rhode Island and Georgia and Washington, D.C., and it’s expanding to other states.
+Lemonade offers homeowners insurance in Arizona, California, Georgia, Illinois, Iowa, Maryland, New Mexico, New York, Nevada, Pennsylvania, Texas, Ohio, Rhode Island and Washington, D.C., and it’s expanding to other states.

 3. Life Insurance